Icing Sheet and Wafer Paper Layouts

 Frequently Asked Questions

 Yes.
-The workflow is designed to prepare print-ready layouts for icing sheets or wafer paper, assuming you have compatible edible printing equipment.
+You can prepare print-ready layouts for icing sheets or wafer paper, assuming you have compatible edible printing equipment.

 Icing sheets usually support more detailed photo-style prints, while wafer paper often works better with simpler, lighter designs and cleaner outlines.